 CONCLUSION

-Majority of the respondents in the study area were middle-aged, illiterate, had medium family size, low involvement in agriculture, used pond as main water source for irrigation, had small farm and medium level farming experience, belonged to low-income category, had no training experience having no hold organizational membership and had low contact with information sources.
+Majority of the respondents in the study area were middle-aged, illiterate, had medium family size, low involvement in agriculture, used pond as main water source for irrigation, had small farm and medium level farming experience, belonged to low-income category, had no training experience and had low contact with information sources.
 Hence, it can be inferred that poor literacy may be the determinant factor of their poor socio-demographic profile.
 A major portion of the respondents had to face medium to high level challenges in terms of increasing salinity.
 Decreased soil productivity and loss of agricultural land were the top-ranked challenges the respondents faced.
 Medium-level adaptation strategies were practiced by most of the respondents regarding soil management; cropping pattern; seasonal adaptation practices; varietal adaptation practices; intercultural practices; irrigation practices; cropping intensity practices; transformation of agricultural practices; and shift to off-farm livelihood practices.
 Age and family size were the significant contributing factors behind their adaptation to increasing salinity.
 Thereby, middle aged and old farmers with larger family size were supposed to practice better adaptation strategies against increasing salinity in the study area.

 DISCLOSURE STATEMENT